 Welcome to a little slice of culture, nostalgia and cinematic fun!
 Our truly unique Drive-In Cinema experience offers the opportunity to watch movies alone, as a couple, or with the entire family from the comfort of your own car (or blanket).

 Thrilling sightseeing flights in a classic open cockpit biplane.
 Get on board for an experience of a lifetime!
 Possum Kingdom Air Tours operates a Waco YMF-5, which is a modern production version of a 1930s design.
 All the beauty and romance of the early days of aviation were combined with

-Just follow the neon lights to the west side of America’s largest downtown square and you’ll find the National Theatre, a cherished local icon since it first opened its doors in 1920.
-With first-run movies, they offer a safe family entertainment in Young County at a fraction of the cost of larger big city cinemas.
-The National is open seven days a week, 364 days a year.
+Follow the neon lights to the largest downtown square and you’ll find the National Theatre, a cherished local icon since it first opened in 1920.
+With first-run movies, they offer a safe family entertainment at a fraction of the cost of cinemas.
+The National is open seven days a week, 364 days a year at 522 Oak Street.

 The downtown especially is quite picturesque, with old buildings, painted murals and the lovely town square.
 The area was first settled in 1871, when two Graham brothers moved from Kentucky to Texas after the Civil War.
 That same year, the Warren Wagon Train Raid occurred a few miles north of the city.
 Graham was established in 1872 with purchase of a local saltworks.
 The original town newspaper, The Graham Leader, is still in existence today!